microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/connect-the-board-to-your-aws-account/README.md

  ![How to use the provitioning tool from the command line](./figures/screenshot-tool.png)

-The tool creates and uploads a *Certificate Authority (CA)* to AWS IoT Core, to the region specified in [Registering the AWS Credentials](#registering-the-aws-credentials) section.
-When the board has managed to connect to AWS, it uploads its certificate, which is signed by the newly created CA. This is the [X.509](https://en.wikipedia.org/wiki/X.509) cryptography standard and is not required reading for this introductory guide.
-For now, understand that the CA *trusts* the device's certificate.
-Every device that has a CA trusted certificate can be authorized.
+The tool connects to AWS in the region specified in the [Registering the AWS Credentials](#registering-the-aws-credentials) section.
+A self-signed certificate is generated by the board and is uploaded to AWS by the provisioning tool.
+The board itself is registered as a *thing* in AWS IoT Core, and is then linked to the uploaded certificate - ensuring that device-to-cloud communicaton is authorized.

+The details of this process is part of the [X.509](https://en.wikipedia.org/wiki/X.509) cryptography standard and is not required reading for this introductory guide.
+For now, understand that the uploaded certificate causes AWS to trust the board.
 For reference, all the certificates and their private keys can be found in the `.microchip-iot` folder in the user home directory.

 | OS            | Path                          |
 | ------------- | ----------------------------- |